Ammb305/inventory-management-nextjs/Readme.md

 # Inventory Management System

 ## Overview
-This project is an **Inventory management system** designed to handle both patient appointments and doctor dashboards.
+This project is an **Inventory management system** designed to handle inventory systems.
 It consists of a frontend, backend, and database, all deployed using **AWS services** for scalability, security, and ease of management.

 ### Architecture Overview
 - **Frontend**: Built using **Next.js** and deployed with **AWS Amplify**, ensuring fast, scalable, and secure user interactions.